owiger-8/ai-audio/README.md

    ```
 python extract.py
 ```
-(This script is the 1_extract_features_incremental.py we built earlier, renamed for clarity.)

 ### Step 2: Train the Model
 Next, run the training script.
 This loads features.jsonl, builds the MLP model, trains it, and saves the final, trained model as voice_detector_model.h5.